-A mould allergy comes from mould spores that are carried in the air like pollen.
-Indoor moulds can shed spores all year long, particularly in damp environments.
+A mould allergy comes from microscopic mould spores that float in the air like pollen.
+Indoor moulds shed spores all year and are found lurking in damp spots, such as basements, bathrooms, laundry rooms, attics, fridges and windowsills.
+Many people think of mould as an indoor issue only.
+But mould also thrives in shady, damp areas outside, including on soil, plants, rotting wood, compost piles or dead leaves.
 Mould allergies are usually perennial and people who are allergic can experience symptoms throughout the year, particularly in the autumn.

 Some common symptoms of a mould allergy may include sneezing, itchy watery eyes, runny nose, and nasal congestion.
 Allergy testing by a pharmacist or healthcare professional can verify whether you’re reacting to mould or have an allergy to another substance, such as pollen, dust mites, or pet dander.

-Help prevent mould with regular bathroom, kitchen, and utility room cleaning.
+Help prevent mould with regular bathroom, laundry room and basement cleanings.
 Don’t leave damp laundry lying in the washing machine for long periods of time.
 Wash shower curtains and bathroom tiles, grouting and fixtures with mould-killing and mould-preventing solutions.
 Use machine washable bath mats in the bathroom.

 Keep the humidity in your house below 50% to help discourage mould growth.
 If humidity is high, use air conditioners and dehumidifiers.
 You can also use an exhaust fan over the cooker and in the bathroom to remove extra humidity from cooking and showering.